Crossreference16/Crossreference16/README.md

  ![4me's](https://user-images.githubusercontent.com/97889980/217129619-52a49b0e-c864-4791-9520-de3289ba7fa9.gif)

 <br><br/>
-I'm a Full Stack Developer with hands-on experience designing, developing and implementing applications and projects using a range of technologies and programming languages.
+I'm a Site Reliability Engineer who started off as a Full Stack Developer.
+I have hands-on experience designing, developing and implementing applications and projects using a range of technologies and programming languages.
 <br />
 <br />